hardin47/website/Math154/Notes/01-intro.md

 http://www.math.smith.edu/~bbaumer/mth292-f14/
 -->

 In 2013, @DiGrazia13 published a provocative paper suggesting that polling could now be replaced by analyzing social media data.
 They analyzed 406 competitive US congressional races using over 3.5 billion tweets.
-In an article in  *The Washington Post* one of the co-authors, Rojas, writes: ``Anyone with programming skills can write a program that will harvest tweets, sort them for content and analyze the results.
+In an article in  *The Washington Post* one of the co-authors, Rojas, writes: "Anyone with programming skills can write a program that will harvest tweets, sort them for content and analyze the results.
 This can be done with nothing more than a laptop computer." [@Rojas13]

 What makes using Tweets to predict elections relevant to our class?
 (See @Baumer15.)

-1. The data come from neither an experiment nor a random sample - there must be careful thought applied to the question of  *to whom} the analysis can be generalized.
+1. The data come from neither an experiment nor a random sample - there must be careful thought applied to the question of  *to whom* the analysis can be generalized.
 The data were also scraped from the internet.
 2. The analysis was done combining domain knowledge (about congressional races) with a data source that seems completely irrelevant at the outset (tweets).
 3. The dataset was quite large!
 3.5 billion tweets were collected and a random sample of 500,000 tweets were analyzed.
 4. The researchers were from sociology and computer science - a truly collaborative endeavor, and one that is often quite efficient at producing high quality analyses.